pypyr/pypyr/README.rst

 values are the destination paths.

 You can use {key} substitutions to format the string from context.
+See `Substitutions`_.

 .. code-block:: yaml